-98. The GM canola and Indian mustard would be grown at the trial sites.
-GM seeds could be physically dispersed outside the trial sites by human activity, animal activity, wind or water.
+102. The GM canola and Indian mustard would be grown at the trial sites.
+GM seeds could be physically dispersed outside the trial sites by human activity, animal activity, wind, or water.
 GM seeds could also persist on trial sites after completion of the trial.
 These GM seeds could grow in the environment and establish populations of volunteer GM plants.

-99. Viable GM canola and Indian mustard seeds could be dispersed outside the trial sites by human activity, such as transport of seeds and movement of agricultural machinery.
+103. Viable GM canola and Indian mustard seeds could be dispersed outside the trial sites by human activity, such as transport of seeds and movement of agricultural machinery.
 To minimise dispersal of GM seeds by human activity, the applicant proposes to clean all equipment used with the GM plants after use, and to transport all GM seed in accordance with the Regulator's guidelines for the transport of GMOs.

-100. GM seeds could be dispersed outside the trial sites by animal activity.
+104. GM seeds could be dispersed outside the trial sites by animal activity.
 Canola and Indian mustard seeds have no specific adaptions, such as burrs or hooks, for dispersal by animals (OGTR, 2017).
-Dispersal of viable canola seed via endozoochory (consumption and excretion of seed) by birds only occurs at very low levels (Twigg et al., 2008; Woodgate et al., 2011).
+Dispersal of viable canola seed via endozoochory (consumption and excretion of seed) by birds only occurs at very low levels, with less than 0.1% of seeds surviving after ingestion (Twigg et al., 2008; Woodgate et al., 2011).
 Canola and Indian mustard seeds could be transported short distances by hoarding animals, such as ants and mice.
+As outlined in Risk Scenario 1, the limited size and duration of the field trial would restrict the number of desirable organisms exposed to GM seeds grown at the trial sites.
 The applicant proposes that monitoring zones around trial sites would be inspected for volunteers.

-101. Canola and Indian mustard seeds lack specialised structures that would assist their dispersal by wind (OGTR, 2017).
+105. Canola and Indian mustard seeds lack specialised structures that would assist their dispersal by wind (OGTR, 2017).
 However, the GM canola may be windrowed prior to harvesting, and under strong wind conditions plant material could disperse outside trial sites.
 The applicant proposes that monitoring zones around trial sites would be inspected for volunteers.

-102. GM canola and Indian mustard seeds could be dispersed by water during flooding or heavy runoff, although seeds are unlikely to remain viable after prolonged exposure to water (OGTR, 2017).
+106. GM canola and Indian mustard seeds could be dispersed by water during flooding or heavy runoff, although seeds are unlikely to remain viable after prolonged exposure to water (OGTR, 2017).
 The applicant proposes to locate the trial sites at least 50 m from waterways to minimise the potential for seed dispersal during flooding.

-103. During harvest of the GM canola and Indian mustard, a small percentage of the GM seeds are expected to be lost and to remain on the trial sites.
+107. During harvest of the GM canola and Indian mustard, a small percentage of the GM seeds are expected to be lost and to remain on the trial sites.
 Viable canola and Indian mustard seeds can persist in the seedbank for several years (OGTR, 2017).
 It is unlikely that the genetic modifications for altered seed oil composition would affect seed persistence.
 A field study of seedbank persistence in a GM canola line with altered oil content found no difference between seedbank persistence of the GM line and the non-GM control at the completion of the trial, which was 14-19 months after seed burial (Linder and Schmitt, 1995).
 To minimise persistence of residual GM seeds on the trial sites, the applicant proposes to promote seed germination by light post-harvest tillage and irrigation.
 During a post-harvest monitoring period, the applicant would regularly inspect the trial sites and destroy any GM volunteers, until volunteers cease to emerge.

-104. The suitability of the proposed controls to manage GM seed dispersal and persistence is discussed in detail in Chapter 3, Section 3.1.
+108. The suitability of the proposed controls to manage GM seed dispersal and persistence is discussed in detail in Chapter 3, Section 3.1.